 The local trail network is well maintained year-round, and during summer hiking is the area’s most popular pastime.

 Lake Seealpsee is one of the most scenic and pristine alpine lakes in Switzerland.
 It is located among the Alpstein mountain range in the canton of Appenzell Innerrhoden.
-The 34-acre lake is almost 1,150 metres above sea level.
+The 34-acre lake is almost 1,150 metres above sea level and it can only be reached on foot.

 A network of hiking trails connects Seealpsee with Mt.
 Säntis, as well as other places in the region.

-The Oskar Card is available to guests who stay in the region for 2 nights or more.
+The Oskar Card is available to guests who stay at designated hotels and apartments in the region for 2 nights or more.
 It includes travel on public transport and entry to major tourist attractions.

 The Oskar Card area covers six Swiss cantons, including Appenzellerland and St Gallen.
 All train travel is included as well as a selection of activities and attractions.
 These include boat or gondola rides, mini golf, wellness centres, museums and more.